-There can be many different driving factors behind the decision to take a look at organisational design and see if a refresh is needed for a contact centre.
+There can be many different driving factors behind the decision to take a look at organisational redesign and see if a refresh is needed for a contact centre.
 Change can be difficult, especially at scale, but can have a huge impact on long-term business success, talent development and retention and efficiency, if done well.
 We look at three tangible signs that a contact centre might need a refresh of their organisational design in 2023.

 If you’re now using (or plan to use) chatbots in your contact centre